ashermancinelli/ashermancinelli.github.io/_posts/2023-6-14-PDX-Espresso-Research.md

 ---

+# My Takeaways

+The most common names in these blogs are probably:

+1. Coava
+1. Proud Mary
+1. Case Study
+1. Heart
+1. Stumptown

+If you visit any given cafe in Portland, chances are high their beans come from either Heart, Coava or Proud Mary, and for good reason.
+All three of them are local and put out some *solid* roasts... but I still recommend finding some smaller shops that still roast in-house.

+In my opinion, the most underrated cafes and roasters are probably:

+1. Deadstock
+1. Courier

+and the most overrated are:

+1. Stumptown
+1. Case Study
+1. Never Coffee (unless you really like lattes)
+1. PUSH X PULL

+# Lists From Other Blogs

+*As of Jun 15 2023*

 ## [PDX Monthly](https://www.pdxmonthly.com/eat-and-drink/best-coffee-shops-cafes-portland)

 Perhaps the most solid collection of Portland roasters and cafes, I found several shops I'd never heard of while it doesn't miss the usual suspects.